juxt/astro-website/src/pages/blog/the-fun-factor.md

 ---
 author: 'jon'
 title: 'Technology and Fun, XT16'
-description: 'The importance of fun in our work'
+description: 'The
 category: 'clojure'
-layout: '../../layouts/BlogPost.astro'

 publishedDate: '15 Jun 2016'
 heroImage: 'mock3.jpg'
 ---

-One of the most important moments of my Clojure journey was when my colleague - Håkan Råberg - had the audacity to suggest that we should try Clojure because it might be enjoyable to do so.
+One of the most
+colleague - Håkan Råberg - had the audacity to suggest that we should try Clojure because it might be enjoyable to do so.
 This earned him a reprimand from a colleague: \"We are not paid to enjoy ourselves\".